ZohaibHassan16/empty-fridge/README.md

-# Emprty Fridge: AI Pantry Assistant
+# Empty Fridge: AI Pantry Assistant

 This project is a computer vision and LLM-based application that identifies food ingredients from images and generates custom recipes.
 It uses Google Gemini for image analysis and content generation, with a Streamlit interface for the frontend.